dpreussler/android-gluten/README.md

 SilentLogger: does not log (implements same interface as above, can be used to disable logging)

+AsyncLogger : moves all logging into background thread (might be useful in combination with FileLogger)

 Log : has the same "interface" as android.util.Log so that only the package has to be changed

 Log.initLogger() excepts any of the loggers above